MMashaM/python_training/README.md

-# Repository for Python training_one more
+# Repository for Python training